CHAMBERLAIN, Augustus and Sarah Wyman Chamberlain

 The descendants of Wyman Chamberlain and Sophia Jackson are:

 1. Hiram Augustus Chamberlain (1849-1895) m.
 Christina Louise Hillman.
-He died young from heart disease at 46 years and had worked as a labourer.
+He died young from heart disease at 46 years and had worked as a lumber-trader.
 Their one son Stephen Hillman Chamberlain was born on May 5, 1874.
+More on Hiram later in this entry…

 2. Sarah Chamberlain (1851- )